Golden Meadow, Louisiana: Education

 South Lafourche High School is in the Galliano census-designated place, north of Golden Meadow, and serves the community.

 Francophone private schools were the first educational institutions serving the community.
 In 1917 the first public elementary school opened.
 Golden Meadow High School opened in 1933.
 It was consolidated with Larose-Cut Off High School to form South Lafourche High School in 1966.
 The former Golden Meadow High building is currently Golden Meadow Middle School.

 Lafourche Parish Library operates the Golden Meadow Branch.
+Hurricane Ida destroyed a previous facility, which meant the parish had to have a new library built.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.